-Hayes is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Hayes isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hayes are a mix of both white- and blue-collar jobs.
 Overall, Hayes is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hayes who work in sales jobs (13.78%), office and administrative support (13.28%), and management occupations (10.06%).
+There are especially a lot of people living in Hayes who work in management occupations (10.88%), office and administrative support (10.68%), and sales jobs (9.93%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Hayes has relatively fewer families with younger children, and/or college students.
 Combined, this makes Hayes a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Hayes is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Hayes is a somewhat ethnically-diverse town.
 The people who call Hayes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hayes residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hayes include Irish, German, Italian, and Polish.
+Important ancestries of people in Hayes include English, Irish, German, European, and Scottish.

 The most common language spoken in Hayes is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Italian.